RAREChallenge2026/RARE-VISION-2026-Challenge/README.md

 A growing burden of gastrointestinal (GI) diseases has increased reliance on video capsule endoscopy (VCE) for non-invasive visualization of the GI tract, thereby overcoming limitations of conventional endoscopic methods in evaluating GI tract pathology.
 The sheer volume of video data, coupled with the rarity of clinically relevant anomalies, has introduced machine learning into this field to assist in efficient and accurate analysis by addressing challenges such as class imbalance and reducing the time required for manual review of video data.

 The ICPR 2026 RARE-VISION Competition aims to advance this field by encouraging the development of machine learning models designed specifically to address the class imbalance challenge inherent in VCE data.
-Running virtually from **December 15, 2025 to ~~March 1, 2026~~ ~~March 14, 2026~~ March 18, 2026**, the competition focuses on robust classification of anatomical regions and rare pathological findings within continuous, noisy VCE video streams.
+Running virtually from **December 15, 2025 to ~~March 1, 2026~~ ~~March 14, 2026~~ March 18, 2026**, the competition focused on robust classification of anatomical regions and rare pathological findings within continuous, noisy VCE video streams.

-Participants will work with the **Galar dataset**, a large, imbalanced, multi-label VCE dataset that reflects real-world clinical conditions.
-Their goal is to detect both common and rare events while demonstrating innovative strategies—such as advanced sampling, loss-function engineering, data augmentation, or temporal modeling—to handle class imbalance effectively.
+Participants ~~will work~~ worked with the **Galar dataset**, a large, imbalanced, multi-label VCE dataset that reflects real-world clinical conditions.
+Their goal ~~is~~ was to detect both common and rare events while demonstrating innovative strategies—such as advanced sampling, loss-function engineering, data augmentation, or temporal modeling—to handle class imbalance effectively.

-Submissions will be evaluated based on **event-level performance metrics** and the creativity and effectiveness of the proposed class-balance strategies, ensuring fairness, generalizability, and clinical relevance.
+Submissions ~~will be~~ were evaluated based on **event-level performance metrics** and the creativity and effectiveness of the proposed class-balance strategies, ensuring fairness, generalizability, and clinical relevance.

 ## Important Links